Works by Exit Map Collective 2015/16

 LAUNCH, Cockpit Theatre and Longfield Hall 2015

 In Launch we investigated how we care and how we can induce a sense of care to the audience.
-The show is an assembly of different takes on care incorporating contact work, tea, singing and text and more generally where do we draw the line between ourselves and others, how much do we allow to be influenced and taken by other people’s needs, how much are we available or, in contrast insist on our own agenda.
+The show is an assembly of different takes on care incorporating contact work, tea, singing and text and more generally where do we draw the line between ourselves and others, how much we are influenced and taken by other people’s needs, how much are we available or insist on our own agenda.
 Guest artists My Johannson.